lj-ditrapani/make_html/README.markdown

 the extra properties and pass them along to the additional Python modules you have specified.

-If the css field is present in both the folder-level configuration file, config.json, and the per-file configuration file, the css lists are combined and all css files specified in both files are included in the `<head>` of the output html file.
-This is also true for the javascript field.
+If the css property is present in both the folder-level configuration file, config.json, and the per-file configuration file, the css lists are combined and all css files specified in both files are included in the `<head>` of the output html file.
+This is also true for the javascript property.

 If the modules filed is present in both the folder-level configuration file, config.json, and the per-file configuration file, the module lists are combined and all modules specified in both files are executed.

 Example per-file configuration file:
-If you had a file index.markdown, the optional index.json file might look like the following.
+If you had a file example.markdown, the optional example.json file might look like the following.

     {